John Barnes: Celtic

-In a "dream ticket" style move, Barnes was appointed head coach of Celtic on 8 June 1999 working under Kenny Dalglish as director of football.
+In a "dream ticket" style move, Barnes was appointed head coach of Celtic on 8 June 1999, working under Kenny Dalglish as director of football.
 After his appointment he later re-registered himself as a player but never played a competitive game for Celtic.
-He was sacked 8 months into his tenure following a home 3–1 1999–2000 Scottish Cup defeat by lower division Inverness Caledonian Thistle in February.
-The result led to the newspaper headline, "Super Caley go ballistic, Celtic are atrocious".
-Kenny Dalglish took over first-team duties until the end of the season.
+He was sacked 8 months into his tenure following a home 3–1 1999–2000 Scottish Cup defeat by First Division club Inverness Caledonian Thistle in February.
+The result led to the newspaper headline "Super Caley go ballistic, Celtic are atrocious".
+Dalglish took over first-team duties until the end of the season.
 Although Dalglish won the League Cup in the process, his contract was not renewed and the board decided to replace him with Martin O'Neill.